American Academy of Political and Social Science: The Annals

-The Annals of the American Academy of Political and Social Science, a policy and scientific journal in political and social science, began publication in July 1890 and has continued uninterrupted up until the present.
+The Annals of the American Academy of Political and Social Science is a policy and scientific journal in political and social science.
+It began publication in July 1890 and has continued uninterrupted up until the present.
 The journal began as a quarterly but switched to a bi-monthly schedule effective with volume 2 in the summer of 1891.
 From 1897 (volume 6), volume numbers began to be changed every three issues, with each single issue after volume 38 constituting its own volume.
 A number of pamphlet supplements were also issued during the journal's early years.

-The Annals recent authors and editors have included Henry Louis Gates Jr., Richard A. Clarke, Joseph S. Nye, Jr., and William Julius Wilson.
+Recent authors and editors in The Annals have included Henry Louis Gates Jr., Richard A. Clarke, Joseph S. Nye, Jr., and William Julius Wilson.
 The Annals has been published by SAGE Publications since 1981.
 In 2003, it changed from its traditional plain orange cover to a more graphic cover containing photographs.

 The Annals has covered topics including "The World's Food" (November, 1917) to "The Motion Picture and its Economic and Social Aspects" (November 1926), "Women in the Modern World" (May, 1929), "America and Japan" (May, 1941), "Urban Renewal Goals and Standards" (March, 1964), and "The Global Refugee Problem" (May, 1982).
 More recent volumes have focused on such topics as "Confronting the Specter of Nuclear Terrorism" and "The Moynihan Report Revisited: Lessons and Reflections after Four Decades".

 According to the Journal Citation Reports, the journal has a 2017 impact factor of 2.401, ranking it 33rd out of 169 journals in the category "Political Science" and 11th out of 94 journals in the category "Social Sciences, Interdisciplinary".